Support Safe Snowmobiling!

 – To be a safe rider you must be a sober rider, no exceptions.

-– Alcohol and drugs continue to be a factor in over 50% of all snowmobile related deaths in Canada.
+– Alcohol and drugs continue to be a factor in about 50% of all snowmobile related deaths in Canada.

-– These large and slow moving machines always have the right-of-way, they are usually volunteer operated, and they may be out on any trail at any hour.
+– These large and slow moving machines have the right-of-way, they are volunteer operated, and they may be out on any trail at any hour.

-• Please don’t take the signs from the trails
+- Please don’t take signs from the trails

-– If you want one for your living room wall, give us a call or send us an e-mail and we’ll be happy to get you one.
+– If you want one for your living room wall, give us a call or send us an e-mail and we’ll be happy to give you one.

 – Conditions and hazards are constantly changing.